India: Several feared dead after stampede at Kumbh Mela – DW – 01/29/2025

 While this year's festival is celebrated over a span of 45 days, Wednesday marks the occasion of 'Mauni Amavasya' which is the last new moon night before the festival of Mahashivratri.

-Authorities expected Wednesday to be the most crowded day of the festival as devotees believe a dip in the holy rivers on this day is a unique opportunity to be blessed by ancestors.
+Authorities expected Wednesday to be the most crowded day of the festival as devotees believe a dip in the holy rivers on this day offers a unique opportunity to be blessed by ancestors.

 The Uttar Pradesh state government expected around 100 million devotees to visit the site, officials had said in a press briefing earlier in January.